qutip/QuantumToolbox.jl/docs/src/index.md

 using Pkg
 Pkg.add("QuantumToolbox")
 ```
-Alternatively, this can also be done in Julia's [Pkg REPL](https://julialang.github.io/Pkg.jl/v1/getting-started/) by pressing the key `]` in the REPL to use the package mode, and then type the following command:
+Alternatively, this can also be done in `Julia`'s [Pkg REPL](https://julialang.github.io/Pkg.jl/v1/getting-started/) by pressing the key `]` in the REPL to use the package mode, and then type the following command:
 ```julia-repl
 (1.10) pkg> add QuantumToolbox
 ```